theQRL/docs.theqrl.org/_docs/wallet/basics.md

 ### Slaves.json Explained

+* Generate a `slaves.json` file to use for signing, do not use the main wallet
+	* This file is generated from your main wallet keys and must be approved and authorized by the network.
+	* Depending on the number of slaves you have authorized changes the available amount of transactions this slave can preform on the main wallets behalf.
+	* `{TreeHeight}x{SlavesNumber}={Slaves.json-OTS-index}`
+* Generate a slaves.json file and save it as a backup to use when the OTS index is close to being exhausted.
+	* This will allow you to transfer the remaining Quanta to a new wallet with available OTS index's
+	* This file can be stored on a USB flash drive in a safe place

 When you create a new wallet you create an XMSS tree, which is comprised of many signatures to make a signature scheme.
 Every signature is referenced as your OTS index.